BUEC500C1/api-design-sullyj42/README.md

 Example outputs can be viewed under "outputs/examples"

-See pytest files for example usage.
-Basic usage can be tried with the command:
-> ./runcommand.sh

-This command should download the necessary requirements and attempt to run the function for three interesting twitter users.
-The output will be found by scrolling around in the "output" directory.

 There are a number of files saved to the output directory which an end-user may not care about.
-However, these outputs are very useful for debugging and may be useful for future expansion into >200 tweet analysis.
+However, these outputs are very useful for debugging.
+A future release should restrict or clean up these files

-There are three Python Files in this repository.
-Code is documented throughout.
+There are three files in the twittertools package
 ## worcloud
 Given a text file, produces a wordcloud summary (png image).